-The medium of Instruction for BBA degree programme is English and Tamil whereas B.Com and B.Sc. in MIT degree programmes are conducted only in English medium.
-The medium for BBA specialization Accounting, Finance, HRM, Marketing Management and Information System are conducted only in English.
+The medium of Instruction for BBA Honours degree programme is English and Tamil whereas B.Com Honours and B.Sc. in MIT degree programmes are conducted only in English medium.
+The medium for BBA Honours in Accounting, Finance, HRM, Marketing Management and Information System are conducted only in English.

 3.2.1.
-Changing the medium
+Changing the Medium

-A student who wishes to change the medium of instruction should make a written request to the Dean through the Head of the department for approval of the Faculty Board before beginning of the first semester of the second year lecture programme.
-The Late request shall not be entertained.
+A student who wishes to change the medium of instruction should make a written request to the Dean through the Head of the department for approvalof the Faculty Board before beginning of the first semester of the second year lecture programme.
+The late request shall not be entertained.